4n0nym455/Online-Diary/README.md

-# 📔 Diary
+# 📔 Online Diary

-**Diary** is an online journal application that allows users to record audio, upload pictures, and keep track of their daily entries seamlessly.
+**Online Diary** is an online journal application that allows users to record audio, upload pictures, and keep track of their daily entries seamlessly.

 ## 🚀 Features
 - 🎙️ **Audio Recording:** Capture your thoughts with built-in audio recording.